lnfernux/lnfernux.github.io/_posts/2023-06-04-MicrosoftSentinel-PushTIfromMISP.md

 - Updated the INSTALL.MD with guidance for multi-tenant setup.
 - Updated the README.MD with the short-form guidance of the above changes.
 - Updated requirements.txt to account for new dependencies and running in Azure Functions.
+- Some other minor fixes, will update this chapter with the finished PR once (if) it's accepted.

 ---